When Your Child Has Osteochondritis Dissecans

 If prescribed by the doctor, have your child wear a brace or cast on the joint.
 A brace or cast keeps the joint still to help with healing.

-In moderate to severe cases, the doctor may recommend surgery.
+In severe cases, the doctor may recommend surgery.

-During surgery, a pin is put into the loose piece of bone to secure it to the rest of the joint.
+During surgery, a pin may be put into the loose piece of bone to secure it to the rest of the joint.
 Or, the loose piece of bone is removed.

 After surgery, your child will use crutches for 1 to 3 months to allow the joint to heal.